Austin Hedges Player Props: Pirates vs. Rockies

 Austin Hedges At The Plate

-- Hedges has a base hit in seven of 19 games played this year (36.8%), but zero multi-hit games.
+- Hedges has a hit in eight of 20 games played this season (40.0%), but no multi-hit games.

-- He has not gone deep in his 19 games this year.
+- He has not hit a long ball in his 20 games this year.

-- Hedges has driven in a run in four games this year (21.1%), but has had no multiple-RBI games.
+- Hedges has driven in a run in four games this season (20.0%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.